SailorCowfish/SpookyBot/README.md

 Use camel casing.

-Update the !help function to reflect any new commands added.
+Be sure to include help information for any new commands with "help", "brief", and "usage" if applicable.

 The Bot handles interactions with the file system.